DrewWham/PSU_Stat_380/README.md

 ### Reading Quizzes

-Weekly reading quizzes will be due before class in order to assess comprehension of the reading assignment that will be discussed each week.
+Reading quizzes will be due before class in order to assess comprehension of the reading assignment that will be discussed each week.
 This allows students to see new content and concepts for the first time at their own pace in order to more effectively use class time to emphasize main points, clear up confusion, etc. The goal of the reading quiz is to hold students accountable for completing the reading each week before class.

-### Participation

-Participation is graded based on Piazza participation and attendance.
-In order to earn full credit for the Piazza portion, each student should make 2 or more substantive posts per week related to the content of the course; at least one post each week should be a reply to another student’s post.
-You may still post anonymously if you wish; grading will utilize Piazza meta-data that can be accessed only by an instructor.

-Since our class only meets once each week, attendance is very important.
-Moreover, students will be encouraged to work in teams on in-class assignments, so others are counting on you to be in class each week.
-Students with University excused absences (e.g. athletics) should notify the instructor as soon as possible and provide a minimum of one week notice.

 ### Homework